 Instead of a charming man wearing red, you can find three Magi from a distant land setting all their goods around a Christmas tree or a small nativity scene (with Joseph, Mary, and the baby Jesus).
 Unlike Santa, the Kings aren't that lucky to get tasty treats like cookies or milk set over the table just waiting for them.

-Here is a video showing how the Three Kings day is celebrated in the Dominican Republic:
+Here is a video showing how the Three Kings day traditions are celebrated in the Dominican Republic:

 Several days preceding the holiday, kids from all over the